Meet two passionate Australian beekeepers who are doing their best to save the bees

 Gibbs believes neonics are the underlying reason for the decline in bees.
 “Unless you buy organic, it’s impossible to buy seeds that are free from neonics.
 This toxin is found in all grasses, nuts, fruit, wheat and cotton — everything is coated in neonics.
 It’s even sprayed in the soil!
 Our bees are taking this toxin in by the bucketloads,” he says, going on to explain the important role beekeepers have in keeping healthy hives free of disease.
 “Large almond producers who care little for the health of their bees are putting the whole Australian honey industry at risk through the spread of diseases.”

 Gibbs, who built an empire of 700 hives by the time he was 27, was fortunate to have been mentored by some of Australia’s most innovative beekeepers.
 As well as a successful career in commercial beekeeping, Gibbs set up Northern Light organic beeswax candle company 22 years ago.
 With a knack for engineering, Gibbs invented a beeswax tea-light candle-making machine that runs on compressed air and waste macadamia nut shells.
 “I’m producing the purest beeswax in the world,” he says with pride, going on to share that he produces 2000–3000 tea-lights per hour.
+If you like drive your SUV car into the woods, Supercheap Catalogue can help you with the accessories.

 How can we help the bees?